johkuuh/inventory_system_management/README.md

 # Inventory Management System (PHP & MySQL)

 A simple Finnish-language inventory management system built with PHP and MySQL.
 The application interface is in Finnish, while the codebase is written in English.
+The application uses JavaScript for frontend interactivity and UI enhancements.
 The project focuses on database integration and practical web development.

 ---